So here is my take on an ohm’s law explanation using a power wheel as an anology.

 How does ohms law work with 2 batteries?

-For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA, always use 4.2 volts as the voltage (a fully charged battery's voltage).
+For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA on a mechanical mod, always use 4.2 volts as the voltage (a fully charged battery's voltage).
 You should never pull more amps than the continuous discharge rate in amps for that battery, and you should allow for some safe headroom on top of that.
 Amp ratings for batteries

 Now for some fun with electricity: